scala-phase/scala-orms/ScalaQuery/preso/sq.md

 ScalaQuery requires an underlying JDBC connection.

-All DB calls go through a `Session`, which is obtained from a `Database`:
+All DB calls go through a `Session`, which is obtained from a `Database`, using a standard JDBC URL.

     import org.scalaquery.session._
     import org.scalaquery.session.Database.threadLocalSession